Coronary artery disease

 Manage High Blood Pressure

-Keep Blood Pressure Low.
-People in normal health should have a blood pressure reading of 120/80 mm Hg or less.
-Blood pressure readings of 120/80 are considered normal, readings of 140/90 or higher indicate high blood pressure (hypertension), and readings in between the two are called pre-hypertension.
-Patients whose blood pressures stay above 140/90 despite lifestyle therapy (diet, exercise, and weight control) should be treated with blood pressure medications.
+According to the AHA/ACC 2017 blood pressure guidelines, people in normal health should have a blood pressure reading of less than 120/80 mm Hg is considered normal, readings of 130/80 mm Hg or higher indicates high blood pressure (hypertension), and readings in between the two are called elevated blood pressure.
+Stage 1 hypertension refers to people whose blood pressure is between 130 to 139/80 to 90 mm Hg and Stage 2 for people at least 140 / at least 90 mm Hg.
+People whose blood pressures stay above 130/80 mm Hg despite lifestyle therapy (diet, exercise, and weight control) should be treated with blood pressure medications.

-Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommend:
+Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommends:

 People should aim for a BMI index of 18.5 to 24.9.
 Weight reduction is recommended for overweight patients who have high blood pressure, high cholesterol levels, metabolic syndrome, or diabetes.

 Your doctor needs to know if your activity causes any angina symptoms.
-Sudden strenuous exercise (especially snow shoveling) puts many people at risk for angina and heart attack.
-Patients with angina should never exercise shortly after eating.
+Sudden strenuous exercise (especially snow shoveling or similarly vigorous activities, especially in cold weather) puts many people at risk for angina and heart attack.
+People with angina should never exercise shortly after eating.
 People with risk factors for heart disease should seek medical clearance and a detailed exercise prescription.
 And all people, including healthy individuals, should listen carefully to their bodies for signs of distress as they exercise.

-PDE5 inhibitor drugs [sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra)] are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
-However, patients who take nitrate drugs in any form must never take PDE5 inhibitors.
+PDE5 inhibitor drugs like sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra) are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
+However, people who take nitrate drugs in any form must never take PDE5 inhibitors.
+PDE5 inhibitors should be used with caution in men who have recently suffered a heart attack or stroke as well as men with unstable angina.

 Influenza Vaccination (Flu Shot)

-Lifestyle changes (such as weight control, exercise, and quitting smoking) are the first approach for all degrees of coronary artery disease.
-Depending on severity and individual conditions, patients may also need one or more medications, surgery, or both.
+Lifestyle changes (such as weight control, exercise, and quitting smoking) are the primary approach for all degrees of CAD.
+Depending on severity and individual conditions, people may also need one or more medications, surgery, or a combination of therapies.

-The two main surgical procedures for patients with coronary artery disease are:
+The two main procedures for patients with CAD are:

-Patients considering surgery should discuss all options and risks with their doctors.
-Guidelines recommend that patients with CAD discuss their treatment options with a medical team that includes both a cardiac surgeon (who performs CABG) and an interventional cardiologist (who performs PCI).
-No surgical procedure cures coronary artery disease, and patients must continue to rigorously maintain a healthy lifestyle and any necessary medications.
-For some patients, lifestyle changes and medications may be able to control the disease without surgery or angioplasty.
+People considering surgery should discuss all options and risks with their doctors.
+Guidelines recommend that people with CAD discuss their treatment options with a medical team that includes both a cardiac surgeon (who performs CABG) and an interventional cardiologist (who performs PCI).
+No procedure cures CAD or the systemic process underlying it (atherosclerosis), and people must continue to rigorously maintain a healthy lifestyle and any necessary medications.
+For some people, lifestyle changes and medications may be able to control the disease without surgery or angioplasty.

 Statin drugs approved in the United States are lovastatin (Mevacor, generic), pravastatin (Pravachol, generic), simvastatin (Zocor, generic), atorvastatin (Lipitor, generic), fluvastatin (Lescol), pitavastatin (Livalo), and rosuvastatin (Crestor).